Balbriggan: 19th century

 The Drogheda or Grand Northern Trunk railway from Dublin, for which an act has been obtained, is intended to pass along the shore close to the village and to the east of the church.
 The market is on Monday, and is abundantly supplied with corn, of which great quantities are sent to Dublin and to Liverpool; and there is a market for provisions on Saturday.
 Fairs are held on the 29th of April and September, chiefly for cattle.
 A market house was erected in 1811, partly by subscription and partly at the expense of the Hamilton family.
 The village is the headquarters of the constabulary police force of the county; and near it is a Martello tower with a coast guard station, which is one of the nine stations within the district of Swords.
 Petty sessions for the northeast division of the county are held here every alternate Tuesday.

 The chapelry of St. George, Balbriggan was founded by the late Rev. G. Hamilton, of Hampton Hall, who in 1813 granted some land and settled an endowment, under the 11th and 12th of Geo.
 III., for the establishment of a perpetual curacy; and augmentation of £25 per annum has been recently granted by the Ecclesiastical Commissioners from Primate Boulter's fund.
 In 1816 a chapel was completed, at an expense of £3,018–2s–2d, of which £1,400 was given by the late Board of First Fruits, £478-15s–2d., was raised by voluntary subscriptions of the inhabitants and £1,139-7s–0d., was given by the founder and his family.
 This chapel, which was a handsome edifice with a square embattled tower, and contained monuments to the memory of R. Hamilton, Esq., and the Rev. G. Hamilton, was burned by accident in 1835, and the congregation assembled for divine service in a school-room until it shall be restored, for which purpose the Ecclesiastical Commissioners have lately granted £480.
 The living is in the patronage of G. A. Hamilton, Esq.

 There is a chapel belonging to the R.C.
 Union or district of Balrothery and Balbriggan, also a place of worship for Wesleyan Methodists.
 A parochial school and dispensary are in the village.

+The population at the time of the 1841 census was 2,959 inhabitants.